sydasif/python-book/docs/source/ch-01/04_help.md

 ## dir() method

-The python `dir()` method returns the list of valid attributes of the passed object as below:
+The Python `dir()` method returns the list of valid attributes of the passed object as below:

 ### dir() syntax